 Here’s an excellent example of a 360 VR video (be sure to use your mouse or finger to move the video left, right, up, down):

 And here’s an example of our Marketing Impact Calculator to help you calculate how much more money you’ll make with marketing:

+And user-generated content goes hand in hand with interactive content.
 UGC is content that is created and shared by users on social media.
 It can include images, videos, reviews and blog posts about products or services.